Aug 11, 2023

-How to Install Linux, Apache, MySQL, PHP (LAMP) stack on Ubuntu 16.04
+How to Install LAMP on Ubuntu 16.04 in 3 Steps

 This tutorial teaches how to install LAMP on Ubuntu 16.04 VPS.
 LAMP is an acronym for Linux, Apache, MySQL, PHP.
 It is a popular stack for creating and deploying dynamic web applications.